Navigating the System: When You’re Traveling Abroad

 Plan Before You Travel

-At least 4-6 weeks before your departure, see your physician, local health department, or other clinic that provides health information for
+At least 4-6 weeks before your departure, see your doctor, or visit your local health department or other clinic that provides health information for

 .
 At the appointment, you can find out current health information on the areas you are traveling to, obtain recommended vaccinations and medications, and talk about any special needs or concerns you may have.

 Another good resource for international travelers is the